Black and Tan Coonhound

 The Black and Tan Coonhound is also called Coonhound or Black and Tan, and occasionally B&T.

 Coat – Black and Tans have a thick, smooth, glossy coat in a rich black, with tan trim.

 Breed Standard and History

-The Black and Tan Coonhound's development began in America in the 18th century as a raccoon and small game hunting companion.
-Older hunting breeds like the Bloodhound and Foxhound were used in the development of the Black and Tan with the intention to create a hard-working dog with a cold nose and plenty of determination.
+The Black and Tan Coonhound got his start in 18th-century America as a raccoon and small game hunting companion.
+Older hunting breeds like the Bloodhound and Foxhound were used to develop the Black and Tan with the intention to create a hardworking dog with a cold nose and plenty of determination.

-George Washington, who had a fondness of dogs and kept many different breeds, owned a variety of hounds including four rumored Black and Tans by the convivial names Drunkard, Taster, Tippler, and Tipsy.
+George Washington was fond of dogs and kept many different breeds, including a variety of hounds; it is rumored four of them were Black and Tans with the convivial names Drunkard, Taster, Tippler, and Tipsy.